jindrichmynarz/dissertation/parts/case_based_reasoning.md

 Solutions of these cases are copied and adapted in the *Reuse* step to formulate a solution answering the query.
 If a solved case matches the problem at hand exactly, we may directly reuse its solution.
 However, exact matches are rare, so the solutions to matching cases often need to be adapted.
-Solutions may be reused at different levels.
+For example, solutions may be reused at different levels.
 We may either reuse the process that generated the solution, reuse the solution itself, or do something in between.

-The proposed solution is evaluated in the *Revise* step to assess whether it is applicable to the query problem.
+The reused solution is evaluated in the *Revise* step to assess whether it is applicable to the query problem.
 Without this step a CBR system cannot learn from its mistakes.

 Finally, in the *Retain* step, the query problem and its solution may be incorporated in the case base as a new case for future learning.
-Alternatively, the generated case may be discarded if the CBR system stores only actual cases.
+Alternatively, the generated case may be discarded if the CBR system stores only the actual cases.

 This cycle may be preceded by preparatory steps described by Richter and Weber [-@Richter2013].
 A CBR system can be initialized by the *Knowledge representation* step, which structures the knowledge contained in cases the system learns from.
 Cases are explicitly formulated and described in a structured way, so that their similarity may be determined effectively.
-The simplest representation of a case is a set of feature-value pairs, however using more sophisticated data structures is common.
+The simplest representation of a case is a set of feature-value pairs.
+However, using more sophisticated data structures is common.
 In order to compute similarity of cases, they must be described using comparable features.
 Put differently, descriptions of cases must adhere to the same schema.

-*Problem formulation* is a preliminary step in which a query problem is specified.
+*Problem formulation* is a preliminary step in which a query problem is formulated.
 A query can be considered a partially specified case.
-It may be either underspecified, such that it matches several existing cases, or overspecified, if it has no matches.
+It may be either underspecified, such that it matches several existing cases, or overspecified, if it has no matches due to being too specific.
-Underspecified queries may require solutions from matching cases to be combined, while overspecified queries may need to be relaxed or provided with partial matches.
+Underspecified queries may require solutions from the matching cases to be combined, while overspecified queries may need to be relaxed or provided with partial matches.

-The CBR cycle resembles human reasoning, such as problem solving by finding analogies.
+Overall, the CBR cycle resembles human reasoning, such as problem solving by finding analogies.
 In fact, the CBR research is rooted in psychology and cognitive science.
-Moreover, it is similar to case law, which reasons from precedents to produce new interpretations of law.
+It is also similar to case law, which reasons from precedents to produce new interpretations of law.
-Thanks to these similarities, CBR is perceived as natural [@Kolodner1992], which makes its function easy to explain.
+Thanks to these similarities, CBR is perceived as natural [@Kolodner1992], which makes its function usually easy to explain.

 <!-- Case-based recommenders -->

 CBR is commonly employed in recommender systems.
-Case-based recommenders are classified as subset of knowledge-based recommenders [@Jannach2010].
+Case-based recommenders are classified as a subset of knowledge-based recommenders [@Jannach2010].
 Similarly to collaborative recommendation approaches, case-based recommenders exploit data about past behaviour.
 However, unlike collaborative recommenders, *"the case-based approach enjoys a level of transparency and flexibility that is not always possible with other forms of recommendation"* [@Smyth2007, p.
 370], since it is based on reasoning with explicit knowledge.
+Our adaptation of CBR for matchmaking can be thus considered a case-based recommender.

 <!--
 CBR is based on extensional semantics.